aschain/JOGL_Canvas_DC3D/README.md

 ## How to use
 The first time you run, the preferences will pop up (or go to *Plugins -> JOGL Canvas DC3D -> JOGL Canvas Prefs*).
 You must set The display pixel depths (8,8,8,8 for normal monitors, 10,10,10,2 for 10 bit, etc).
 You can either replace the current window's ImageCanvas with the GLCanvas (*Plugins -> JOGL Canvas DC3D -> Convert to JOGL Canvas*) or create another window that is a mirror of the image window, but with the GLCanvas (*Plugins -> JOGL Canvas DC3D -> Open JOGL Canvas Mirror*).
 Additionally, in the preferences, there is a setting to add shortcuts to these plugins to the ImageJ popup menu, which pops up when you right-click on any image.
 Once you have opened a JOGL Canvas window, right clicking in the window opens a JOGL_Canvas-specific popup menu (see below).
 If you have a high-bit monitor and want to test whether an image can actually display in deep-color, choose "open test image" at the bottom of the preferences.
 This image is a gradual ramp of 4096 shades of gray.
 On normal monitors, you can see banding about every 60 pixels.
 Convert to GLCanvas or open a mirror, and the banding should not be visible.

+_Note:_ JOGL_Canvas cannot use LUTs that are more complex than a single color (Red, Green, Blue, Yellow, Gray...).
+This is because the LUTs are 8-bit and couldn't be used for 10-bit or higher display.
+The plugin takes the color that corresponds to the brightest pixel and assumes a solid ramp LUT from that.
+It will adjust for changes in max/min like normal ImageJ.

 ## JOGL Canvas Popup menus
 |JOGL_Canvas Popup Menu| What it does|
 |------------------|--------|